West Davis Corridor: Construction

 The first phase of the West Davis highway consists of a 16 mi stretch of freeway with two lanes in each direction, extending from a system interchange at I-15 and Legacy Parkway in Farmington northwest through Kaysville, Layton, and Syracuse to a planned western extension of SR-193 in West Point.
 This initial phase also includes interchanges at 950 North in Farmington, 200 North in Kaysville, 2700 West in Layton, and 2000 West and Antelope Drive (SR-127) in Syracuse, as well as over 10 mi of multi-use trails paralleling the highway.
 Farmington Bay Constructors, a joint venture of Ames Construction, Wadsworth Brothers Construction, and Staker Parson Materials and Construction, was contracted to design and build this first phase for $750 million.

 Construction began in March 2021, with activity ramping up from south to north along the route in subsequent months.
 Work was contracted to be complete by fall 2024, but officials believed the project could be finished at a sooner date.
 The project was 60 percent complete by January 2023, with a completion date estimated at mid-2024.
 By March 2023, completion had reached 70 percent, but the expected opening was pushed back to fall 2024, in part due to construction delays caused by the unusually snowy winter that year.
 Despite these delays, significant progress was made over the following spring and summer, and by September, UDOT hoped to have the highway open by the end of the year.
 However, construction was abruptly halted after a construction worker was killed in a crane collapse at the highway's interchange with I-15 on October 23, 2023.
 The highway would officially open on January 6, 2024, although construction would not be completed until February 21, 2024.

 Future

-UDOT long-range plans call for the West Davis highway to be extended further northward in the future, running through the Weber County communities of Hooper and West Haven before ultimately connecting back to I-15 in southern Box Elder County.
-Since 1800 North in West Point was the northern boundary of the 2017 environmental impact study area, the highway could be extended to that point with only funding from the state legislature.
-Although planning studies have identified a corridor for preservation through western Weber County, any extensions beyond 1800 North will require further environmental studies in addition to substantial funding.
+UDOT long-range plans call for the West Davis highway to be extended further northward, running through the Weber County communities of Hooper and West Haven before ultimately connecting back to I-15 in southern Box Elder County.
+Planning studies have identified a corridor for preservation through western Weber County, in which the first extension would bring dedicated interchanges to 700 S and 1800 N (Utah State Route 37) where the current upgrade would end.
+The extension is expected to start summer of 2026 and be completed from late 2028 to early 2029.